MounikaNitturu/Budget-Calculator-App/README.md

 - **Angular Material**: The Angular Material framework is utilized for responsive layout and pre-designed UI components.
 - **TypeScript**: The application logic and functionality are implemented using TypeScript, a typed superset of JavaScript.

+## Getting Started

+To run the Budget Calculator App locally, follow these steps:

+1. Clone this repository:git clone https://github.com/MounikaNitturu/Budget-Calculator-App/
+2. Navigate to the project directory:cd Budget-Calculator
+3. Install dependencies:npm install
+4. Start the development server:ng serve
+5.Open your browser and visit http://localhost:4200 to access the app.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.